Tesla, Inc.: Board of directors

-In an April 2017 public letter, a group of influential Tesla investors, including the California State Teachers' Retirement System, asked Tesla to add two new independent directors to its board "who do not have any ties with chief executive Elon Musk".
-The investors wrote that "five of six current non-executive directors have professional or personal ties to Mr. Musk that could put at risk their ability to exercise independent judgement."
+Tesla has received criticism that its board lacks enough independent directors.
+In an April 2017 public letter, a group of influential Tesla investors, including the California State Teachers' Retirement System, asked Tesla to add two new independent directors to its board "who do not have any ties" with Musk, writing that "five of six current non-executive directors have professional or personal ties to Mr. Musk that could put at risk their ability to exercise independent judgement."
 Tesla's directors at the time included Brad Buss, who served as chief financial officer at SolarCity; Steve Jurvetson, a venture capitalist who also sits on the board of SpaceX; Elon Musk's brother, Kimbal; and Ira Ehrenpreis and Antonio Gracias, both of whom also invested in SpaceX.
 The letter called for a more independent board that could put a check on groupthink.
 At first Musk responded on Twitter, writing that the investors "should buy Ford stock" because "their governance is amazing."
 Two days later, he promised he would add two independent board members; Kathleen Wilson-Thompson and Larry Ellison were added at the end of 2018.
 Ellison stepped down in August 2022.
+Former Tesla CTO J. B. Straubel, who left the company in 2019, was elected to the board in 2023.

+Another criticism of the board composition is that most of the independent directors lack automotive industry experience.
+The exception is Robyn Denholm who served in finance and corporate reporting roles at Toyota Australia from 1989 to 1996.

-Other previous board members include businessman Steve Westly; Daimler executive Herbert Kohler; and CEO and Chairman of Johnson Publishing Company Linda Johnson Rice.
+Other previous board members include businessman Steve Westly; Daimler executive Herbert Kohler; CEO and Chairman of Johnson Publishing Company Linda Johnson Rice; and United Nations Special Envoy on Innovative Finance and Sustainable Investments Hiromichi Mizuno.